timoklein/alphazero-gym/README.md

 - [x] Implement A0C.
 - [x] Use Pendulum to test (might need some custom wrappers).
 - [x] Factor out loss objects and use torch Categorical in Discrete Net
-- [ ] Refactor discrete version to always return actions as well
+- [x] Refactor discrete version to always return actions as well
-- [ ] Refactor buffer into more efficient version
+- [x] Refactor buffer into more efficient version
 - [ ] Remove the argparse crap and use Hydra instead
 - [ ] Enable GPU training.

 ## Possible Enhancements to try
 - [x] Automatic entropy tuning a la SAC
+- [ ] Implement different V_target options
 - [ ] Test a prioritized replay buffer.
 - [ ] Warm starting.
 - [ ] RAD style data augmentations.